We may earn money or products from the companies mentioned in this post.

 The Bottom Line

 Choose a vitamin D supplement from a reputable manufacturer.
-Recently, we signed up to receive reports from a service that independently tests vitamins, minerals and supplements to make sure they contain what they say on the bottle.
-We’ll slowly be adding more supplements that pass independent testing on the “shop” portion of the website.
+Recently, we signed up to receive reports from a service that independently tests vitamins, minerals, and supplements to make sure they contain what they say on the bottle.

 Like you, we like to get supplements as inexpensively as possible WITHOUT sacrificing quality.
 One of the least expensive and best values for a vitamin D3 supplement that passed independent testing is Source Naturals Vitamin D-3 Liquid Drops.
 With drops, it’s easy to adjust the dose.